-Born in London to Italian parents, I've always been tremendously proud of my Italian heritage.
+Born in London to Italian parents, I've always been very proud of my Italian heritage.

 Realising the fascination that foreigners have for Italian food, I decided to offer not just Italian language classes but also Italian cooking classes.
 So Netta's Kitchen was born, part of Cortona Language Centre - learning Italian in the kitchen.
 What could be more fun!!

-Cooking classes are in Netta's Kitchen at our restored farmhouse just a five minute drive down the hill from the centre of Cortona, and where from July we are surrounded by fields of sunflowers and wheat.
+Cooking classes are in Netta's Kitchen at our restored farmhouse just a five minute drive down the hill from the centre of Cortona, and where from July we are surrounded by fields of either sunflowers or wheat.